godotengine/godot-docs/classes/class_visualshadernode.rst

 - **editor_refresh_request** **(** **)**

 Emitted when the node requests an editor refresh.
-Currently called only in setter of :ref:`VisualShaderNodeTexture.source<class_VisualShaderNodeTexture_property_source>`, :ref:`VisualShaderNodeTexture<class_VisualShaderNodeTexture>`, and :ref:`VisualShaderNodeCubeMap<class_VisualShaderNodeCubeMap>` (and their derivatives).
+Currently called only in setter of :ref:`VisualShaderNodeTexture.source<class_VisualShaderNodeTexture_property_source>`, :ref:`VisualShaderNodeTexture<class_VisualShaderNodeTexture>`, and :ref:`VisualShaderNodeCubemap<class_VisualShaderNodeCubemap>` (and their derivatives).

 Enumerations
 ------------